-1Escapement estimated at Huntley Park; inclusive of escapement to hatchery and natural areas.
+^a Escapement estimated at Huntley Park; inclusive of escapement to hatchery and natural areas.

-2Bogus Creek is a tributary to the Upper Klamath and part of the Upper Klamath River population with a video weir to assess escapement.
+^b Bogus Creek is a tributary to the Upper Klamath just downstream of Iron Gate Dam and part of the Upper Klamath River population with a video weir to assess escapement.